A battery wiring harness is one of the most important parts of the car; people probably already know that.

 7. Water Wicking and the Damage They Cause

-Through waters adhesive properties, it manages to stick to the wires.
+Through water adhesive properties, it manages to stick to the wires.
 That is especially common during colder seasons.
 The worst part is that water wicking travels, and it can travel a great deal.
 Sometimes wire wicking can spread through the length of the wire, essentially eroding the wire from the inside.
 The bright side of water wicking is that it can be easy to spot.
-It often starts from the connectors, which means that you can sometimes get a general idea of the corrosion by checking the connectors.
-In more unfortunate situations, you may have to check the entire length of wire for damage.
+It often starts from the connectors, so you can sometimes get a general idea of the corrosion by checking the connectors.
+In more unfortunate situations, you may have to check the entire length of the wire for damage.

 Stress on the wire of any kind will lead to serious damage, but the wire without showing any signs of breaking.
 While most wires have insulation that is considerably stronger than the cable itself, this more durable insulation can also backfire.
 Due to the significantly firmer padding, you cannot see the damage to the wire.
 That stronger insulation also makes this particular failure much harder to spot and find.
 Wire tension or stress can also lead to wire or connector failure.

 Wires can also fail when they are just long enough to reach their connectors.
-A short wire within a harness can be very dangerous to the integrity of your yoke, as more factors that could lead to its failure.
+A short wire within a harness can be hazardous to the integrity of your yoke, as more factors could lead to its failure.
 Debris, thermal expansion, and even smaller impact from speed breakers can lead to your wire disconnecting from the connector.

 Thermal expansion is one of the worst things to happen to your cables.
 Thermal expansion can shorten your wires at colder temperatures, which makes them considerably tighter.
 The tighter the wire gets, the more likely it is to break or disconnect from the connector.
-This break is especially harder to find due to the insulation above that is considerably stronger than the wire itself.
+This break is harder to find due to the insulation above, which is considerably stronger than the wire itself.

 To find the broken piece, try looking for places on your wire with little or no slack.
 And if you see sharp bends in a fence, these are places where the wire broke off from the rest.